A strong form of Arnold diffusion for two and a half degrees of freedom: Introduction

-\item {\bf Non-convex Hamiltonians}
+\subsubsection{Non-convex Hamiltonians}

-In the Hamiltonian $H_0$ is non-convex for all $p\in B^2$, for example, $H_0(p)=p_1^2-p_2^2$, the problem of Arnold diffusion is wide open.
-With our approach it is closely related to another deep open problem of extending Mather theory and weak KAM theory beyond convex Hamiltonians.
+In the case the Hamiltonian $H_0$ is non-convex {or non-strictly convex} for all $p\in B^2$, for example, $H_0(p)=p_1^2+p_2^3$, the problem of global Arnold diffusion is wide open.
+Some results for the Hamiltonian $H_0(p)=p_1^2-p_2^2$ are in \cite{BCT,BK}.